 My mother in law, Betty Jane, makes about the best cranberry sauce I’ve ever had.
 She uses chopped nuts and sherry for her recipe.
 I always ask her to bring it whenever we are having a big family holiday meal together.
 It is fabulous.

-My version uses French Brandy, walnuts, orange or tangerine zest and cinnamon sticks.
+My version uses French Brandy, walnuts, orange or tangerine zest, fresh ginger and cinnamon sticks.

 Sounds like the lyrics to an old Christmas carol-